What is corona-virus?

 This is still the million-dollar question.
 In Wuhan, the epicenter of the Covid-19 outbreak, the current death rate is between two and four percent.

 But it is around 0.7 % in the rest of China and the world, says the WHO.
 Suppose it falls as low as the 0.026 %death rate for swine flu in 2009.
 It should be manageable even if it spreads across the UK.

-But even with the extra time the China closure bought, experts are still unsure of the clinical severity of the disease or how to treat it.
+But even with the extra time the China closure bought, experts are still unsure of the disease’s clinical severity or how to treat it.

 Who is going to be affected????

 The virus is more likely to affect the elderly and those with underlying health conditions.
-However, a not-insignificant number of healthy young people have also died, and this worries doctors around the world.
+However, a not-insignificant number of healthy young people have also died, which worries doctors worldwide.

 Writing in the Journal of the American Medical Association, doctors in Singapore, where 89 cases of the disease have recorded to date, say that the coronavirus occurs to Severe Acute Respiratory Syndrome (SARS).
 However, it is much less lethal.

 The virus attacks the lungs, with the disease progressing in different phases.
-CT scans of the lungs show “ground glass” opacity and then “crazy pavement” patterns as they fill with mucus that makes breathing difficult.
+CT scans of the lungs show “ground glass” opacity and then “crazy pavement” patterns as they fill with mucus, making breathing difficult.

 “An interesting type of pattern is emerging in China’s report,” said Azra Gani, a professor of the Infectious disease epidemic at Imperial College London.

 “There is a tipping point after the first week of infection: some patients drop, but others stay more stable and recover later”.